Northing: 45.312488° Easting: 5.853513° Altitude: 1,939 m

 How to find it

 Follow the waymarked GR9 from the Col du Coq past the Trou du Glaz onto the plateau above.
 At a signposted junction follow the path up towards the summit.
 After about 350 metres an obvious spoil heap 40 metres on the left marks the location of Gouffre Pulpite.
 Continue up the main path for a further 130 m past a line of trees and a small escarpment on the right.
 Wander across the pavement to the right, past a large doline, and pick up a line of cairns which lead to the narrow entrance which is marked with a metal plaque.
 It is about 170 m from the path, and close to the start of the grassy rise up to the western crête - closer than indicated on the IGN 1:25000 map.
-It can also be approached from above via Pas de l'Œille which is more direct, but it is a better route for descent rather than ascent.
+It can also be approached from above via Pas de l'Œille which is more direct, but that is a better route for descent rather than ascent.